azure-octo/dapr-apim-demo/README.md

 ### APIM Gateway

-To connect the self-hosted gateway to APIM service we will need to create a Kubernetes secret with the APIM gateway key.
+To connect the self-hosted gateway to APIM service, we will need to create first a Kubernetes secret with the APIM gateway key.
 First, get the key from APIM API:

 > Note, the maximum validity for access tokens is 30.
 Update the below `expiry` parameter to be withing 30 days from today